felddy/foundryvtt-docker/README.md

 1. Access the web application at:
 [http://localhost:30000](http://localhost:30000).

-If all goes well you should be prompted for your "License Key", the license agreement, and then "admin access key" from the `docker-compose.yml` file.
-If you used the example file, the password is `atropos`.
+If all goes well you should be prompted with the license agreement, and then "admin access key" set with the `FOUNDRY_ADMIN_KEY` variable.

 ## Updating ##

 The Foundry "Update Software" tab is disabled by default in this container.
-To upgrade to a new version of Foundry, update this repository to the latest version and rebuild the image.
+To upgrade to a new version of Foundry, update your image to the latest version.

 1. Stop the running container: